The Best Cardio Exercise For Beating Belly fat!

 - Next, do a 90 second push, where you’re walking faster and with more intensity (on a scale of 1 to 10, 10 being impossibly hard, you should be at a 7 or 8).

 - Slow it back down to a moderate pace for a 90-second recovery.

 - Repeat that cycle: 90 seconds at a level 7, and 90 second recovery.

 - Next, do a 30-second push.
 This one’s shorter, so really go for broke, and pump it up to an 8 or even a 9.
 Then recover for 90 seconds.

 - Repeat the full cycle a total of 5 times, and finish off with a brief cool down.

-FEATURED DVD: Get Kathy Smith’s Super Slimdown Circuit on sale for only $8.99 (one week only).
-Dvd includes 3 full-workouts, including Functionally Fit – Peak Fat Burning (1996) which is featured in the above video.
+FEATURED DVD: Get Kathy Smith's Super Slimdown Circuit for only $9.99.
+DVD includes 3 full-workouts, including Functionally Fit – Peak Fat Burning (1996) which is featured in the above video.